edunzer/YR4_TERM-3/Advanced Technical Writing/WEEK 4/Assignment #2 Technical Description.md

 Introduction
   ❏ Brief indication of the nature and scope of the description.
+    - In this description I will outline the entire process of APC's workflow in a short list manor, and then in parts of list I think need to be more indepthly explaned I will do so.
+This mostly takes place for processes are that are not already in place for APC and will be part of the new system that Iam planning.

   ❏ Brief statement of why this object, mechanism, or process is significant to the reader.
+    - Thie technical description will be a great overall outline for the APC team to review and look through when training to use there new sysstem that is being developed.
+Then when furture explanation is needed more indepth documents can be reviewed.

   ❏ Overview of the object, mechanism, or process – may include any of the following, as applicable:

     Historical background information